johnly17/phase-3-project-front-end/README.md

 Build a separate React frontend application that interacts with the API to perform CRUD actions.

-mplement proper front end state management.
+Implement proper front end state management.
 You should be updating state using a setState function after receiving your response from a POST, PATCH, or DELETE request.
 You should NOT be relying on a GET request to update state.

 Use good OO design patterns.
 You should have separate classes for each of your models, and create instance and class methods as necessary.